King's Counsel: Ontario

 In his statement, Premier Peterson stated that the government would stop awarding the designation and would move to revoke existing designations.
-However, although the Government of Ontario has stopped awarding the designation, it did not formally abolish it.
-Lawyers appointed as Queen's Counsel prior to 1985 continue to use the Q.C. or c.r. postnominal letters.
+Although the government did stop awarding the designation, it did not formally abolish it.
+Lawyers appointed as Queen's Counsel prior to 1985 continued to use the QC (KC) or cr postnominal letters.
 In response to the government's decision, the Law Society of Upper Canada, the governing body for Ontario lawyers, implemented the Law Society Medal in 1985 to recognise excellence in the profession.
-Recipients are entitled to use "L.S.M." behind their names.
+Recipients are entitled to use "LSM" behind their names.

 Lawyers who are designated Certified Specialist are recognized and experienced in their field of law and have met high standards imposed by the Law Society of Ontario.
 This is commonly identified as modern day replacement to the Queen's Counsel (QC) designation.

-Ontario courts, however, will recognize the Queen's Counsel designations of Ontario lawyers appearing before it where those lawyers were accorded the honorific by the Federal Government.
+Ontario courts continued to recognize the Queen's Counsel designations of Ontario lawyers appearing before it where those lawyers were accorded the honorific by the Federal Government.

+On 30 June 2023, the Attorney General for Ontario reinstituted the practice of appointing King's Counsel, in honour of the coronation of Charles III.
+Until the designation's reinstitution in 2023, there were calls from some members of the Ontario bar for the province to reinstate the King's Counsel designation, on a merit basis, to help Ontario lawyers remain competitive internationally.
+However, the appointment of ninety-one Ontario lawyers, which included provincial Progressive Conservative cabinet ministers, conservative members of the Ontario Parliament, the Ontario Attorney General's former staff members and more than a dozen party donors drew criticism.